 Ordinances shall be read in full, or by title only where copies are available to city council and those in attendance, on first reading, and may be amended on first reading.
 After proper publication, ordinances are read by title only on second reading and are then opened to public comment.
 Following the public comment, ordinances may be amended and adopted in final form.
-The city clerk shall have copies of all ordinances, whether for first or second reading, presented to each councilmember on Friday preceding the regular meeting, or Thursday should a holiday fall on a Friday.
+The city clerk shall have copies of all ordinances, whether for first or second reading, available to each councilmember on Friday preceding the regular meeting, or Thursday should a holiday fall on a Friday, by publishing the agenda packet.